alexanderluna/alexanderluna.github.io/_posts/it/2020-12-05-understanding-the-osi-reference-model.md

 L4 (PDU) -> L3 (SDU) -> L3 (PDU) -> L2 (SDU)
 ```

-In the OSI model routing occurs when data is sent through an intermmediate
+In the OSI model routing occurs when data is sent through an intermediate
 system like a router.
 That receives data and passes it upt to layer 4 (Network)
 where it is repackaged and send out via the layer 2 (Data Link) interface.